dboemer/object-detection-project/README.md

 ## Submission Template
 ### Project overview

 This repository contains the results of the project "Object Detection in Urban Environment" of Udacity's "Self-driving Car Engineer" Nanodegree.
-The project is about detecting objects, such as cars, pedestrians and cyclists in images of the Waymo Open Dataset with the Tensorflow Object Detection API.
+The project is about detecting objects, such as cars, pedestrians and cyclists in images of the Waymo Open Dataset with the Tensorflow Object Detection API (SSD Resnet-50 640x640).
 It is structured as follows:
 * Set up to run the code for this repository
 * Exploratory data analysis to better understand the data
 * Creation of training, testing and validation data splits